 The Champ-de-Mars Christmas Village takes place December 2022 – January 2, 2023.

 La Magie de Noël Tuileries Garden Christmas Market

 The former Champs-Elysées Christmas Market that stretched from the Arc de Triomphe to the Place du Concorde was cancelled in 2017 after a dispute between the organizer and the city of Paris.
 But it was re-imagined starting in 2018 as the Tuileries Garden Christmas Market with more than 100 chalets set up in the Tuileries Garden next to the Louvre.

 It’s not Paris’ biggest Christmas Market, but not to be missed when visiting Paris at Christmastime.
 Santa himself will make an appearance to delight the young and old alike.
-And to make up for the cancelled Christmas Markets in 2020 due to COVID-19, the Tuileries Garden Christmas Market promises to be better than ever this year as both a traditional Christmas market and a fun fair.
+Each year the Tuileries Garden Christmas Market promises to be better than ever as both a traditional Christmas market and a fun fair.

 Another of Paris’ biggest Christmas Markets (if not THE biggest in the Paris region), La Défense has more than 350 chalets with artisans from all over France selling their wares spread over 13,000 square meters.
 Each year since its launch in 1995, La Défense Christmas Market has grown bigger and better.
-Back after cancellation in 2020, you can bet that La Défense will attract Parisians and tourists alike.
+This year’s edition promises a minimum of 20% of local exhibitors in chalets labeled Origine France, selling artisanal products.